 NTK employs over 80 full-time teachers in English, Humanities, Math, Science, Chinese and Modern Languages departments.
 Each department is led by an experienced subject coordinator to direct and facilitate the focus of the respective faculty.
 Our academic team is experienced in all levels of instruction and well versed in the specialized instruction of standardized tests.

-Over 80% of our learner are international school and overseas students.
+Over 80% of our learners are international school and overseas students.
 They are high achievers from around the world, including the UK, the US, Canada, Australia, Europe, India, Japan, Korea, South America, and Southeast Asia.

 - American International School